ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

   - 25-H9563 - Older serial console board, it does not include the fastboot jumper pins
   - 25-H9916 - New serial console board, it includes the fastboot jumper pins (J4)

-If you have the older version, please contact Intrinsyc to get the newer Serial Console Adapter board.
+If you have the older version, please contact [support](https://www.intrinsyc.com/contact-support) to get the newer Serial Console Adapter board.

 ## apt-get does not work
 Ensure that the Snapdragon Flight board is configured in [Station mode](http://dev.px4.io/advanced-snapdragon.html#station-mode) and connected to the Internet: